 Kansas residents watch Obama take oath

-TOPEKA -- Visitors filed through the Brown v.
-Board of Education National Historic Site in Topeka as the nation marked the start of President Barack Obama's second term and the Martin Luther King Jr. holiday
+TOPEKA, Kan.
+(AP) -- Visitors filed through the Brown v.
+Board of Education National Historic Site in Topeka as the nation marked the start of President Barack Obama's new term and the Martin Luther King Jr. holiday.

-Many visitors said they believe the Democratic president can be successful if he remembers his faith and stands up to Republicans in Congress during the upcoming sessions.
+Many visitors said they believe the Democratic president can be successful if he remembers his faith and stands up to Republicans in Congress.

 "I trust his judgment and he will take ownership of any task he gets our country involved in," Crain-Wilson said.
 "It's a pretty great day."